ricklove/Time4Life/www/Notes/WorkHours.md

 - Restructure this WorkHours file

+### !8:49-8:53

+- Setup Marmalade SDK

+### 8:54-8:59

+- Add time estimates to all tasks
+- Add time estimates to the EnterValueStatements feature

+###

 ---
 # FUTURE TASKS

-- Complete benefits analysis
+- Complete benefits analysis (30)

-- Include the testing framework
+- Include the testing framework (15)
-- Create the EnterValueStatements feature tests
+- Create the first EnterValueStatements feature scenario test (10)
-- Extend the testing framework to load feature files and compare them to the written tests to make sure all features are being tested
+- Extend the testing framework to load feature files and compare them to the written tests to make sure all features are being tested (30)
-- Implement the EnterValueStatements feature
+- Create and implement the EnterValueStatements feature scenarios (70)

-- Add Github files: README and LICENSE
+- Add Github files: README and LICENSE (5)